 Research suggests that the healthiest neighborhoods avoid high concentrations of extreme wealth or poverty.
 Diverse, mixed-income communities promote pathways to economic mobility and equitable access to quality services.

 With the right investments and commitment, Detroit is becoming a city where newcomers and current residents alike possess equal access to good homes, safe and vibrant neighborhoods, good jobs and quality educational supports.

-Our Detroit-based team works directly with a variety of cross-sector organizations to ensure that solutions are organically built from the ground up and account for the local realities facing residents, policy makers, philanthropic institutions, and investors.
+Our locally-based team works directly with a variety of cross-sectors organizations to ensure that solutions are organically built from the ground-up and account for the local realities facing residents, policy makers, philanthropic institutions, and investors.

 Public Policy & Research

 We examine and advocate for scenarios to help community development and finance professionals think through which development trajectories could help cultivate a healthy income mix in order to best serve Detroit neighborhoods in the long term.
 See our research below

 Equitable Development Initiative